Bean-to-Bar

 There are many myths and misconceptions about the benefits of raw chocolate.
 Raw chocolate is increasingly being offered in organic shops and supermarkets.
-And you've probably heard of the superfood potential.
+And you've probably already heard about the superfood potential.
 But is raw chocolate really that healthy?
-And what does raw even mean in this context?
-We have compiled the most important facts for you.
+And what does raw actually mean in this context?
+We have put together the most important facts for you.

-In order to produce raw cocoa, raw nibs or raw chocolate, cocoa beans are fermented.
-They are usually placed in wooden boxes surrounded by banana leaves, where the cocoa beans are then fermented.
-Bacteria, yeast and other microorganisms break down and react with the sugar from the cocoa bean pulp during the fermentation process.
+To make raw cocoa, raw nibs or raw chocolate, cocoa beans are fermented.
+For this purpose, they are usually placed in wooden boxes - surrounded by banana leaves - where the cocoa beans are then fermented.
+During the fermentation process, bacteria, yeasts and other microorganisms break down the sugar from the cocoa bean pulp and react with it.
 The fermentation process is a natural step in making chocolate.
-It is consciously controlled by chocolate manufacturers and farmers in order to emphasize certain flavors and achieve flavor profiles.
+It is deliberately controlled by chocolate manufacturers and farmers to emphasize certain aromas and achieve taste profiles.

-Many experts go even further: if the cocoa beans never got warmer than 48°C during further processing, they would probably be inedible.
-If you've ever taken part in one of our tastings , then you know that chocolate has tannic flavor notes.
-These are largely broken down in the fermentation process and only partially preserved in order to achieve a well-rounded flavor profile.
-Without the fermentation, a very bitter product would be created that you don't want to eat either as nibs or as chocolate.
+Many experts go even further: if the cocoa beans were never warmer than 48°C during processing, they would probably be inedible.
+If you have ever taken part in one of our tastings , then you know that chocolate has tannic flavors.
+These are largely broken down in the fermentation process and only partially preserved in order to get a well-rounded taste profile.
+Without fermentation, a very bitter product would be created that you would not want to consume as nibs or chocolate.

-So what is sold as raw chocolate or raw cocoa has very likely - even with a lot of effort on the part of the manufacturer - exceeded the 48°C mark several times.
+What is sold as raw chocolate or raw cocoa has most likely exceeded the 48°C mark several times - even with a lot of effort on the part of the manufacturer.
 Greg from Dandelion Chocolate gets to the heart of another tricky point about raw chocolate.
 “A primary goal of fermentation is to kill the cacao seed.
-Once fermented, there are no more viable seeds, it can no longer sprout.
-So there is nothing “raw” about a fermented cocoa bean anymore”.
+Once fermented, there are no viable seeds left and it can no longer sprout.
+So there is nothing “raw” about a fermented cocoa bean anymore.

 So instead of selling chocolate under the “raw” label, we would like to further establish the term “unroasted”.
-Even if this one is perhaps a bit bulkier and less trendy.
-In essence, it mostly hits what is really meant.
+Even if it is perhaps a bit bulkier and less trendy.
+So, at its core, it usually hits home what is really meant.

 You can of course find lots of chocolate made from roasted – and a few from unroasted – beans in our shop !